People on Earth Whose Wealth Is Greater Than $100 Billion

 Credit: Reddit

-As the heiress to the L’Oréal fortune, Françoise Bettencourt Meyers became the first woman to pass the $100 billion threshold.
+As the heiress to the L’Oréal fortune, Françoise Bettencourt Meyers is celebrated as the first woman to pass the $100 billion threshold.
 She owns roughly 33% of the company and serves on its board.
-Her wealth surged in 2023 after strong beauty product sales in Asia and North America lifted L’Oréal’s stock.
+Her wealth hovers right at the $100 billion mark, closely tied to global cosmetic performance across core international markets.

 Michael Bloomberg